boinkkitty/tp/docs/DeveloperGuide.md

 **Use case: UC05 - Record payment information for existing student**

 Preconditions:
-* At lease one student record exists in TutorSynch.
+* At least one student record exists in TutorSynch.
 * User has identified the specific student to update their payment information.

 Guarantees:
-* The existing student record is updated locally with payment information if successfully recorded.
+* The existing student record is updated with payment information if successfully recorded.

 **MSS**
-1. User requests to record payment information by specifying the student's index, alongside the payment information.
+1. User requests to record payment information for a specific student.
-2. TutorSynch adds and stores the payment information to the student's record locally.
+2. TutorSynch adds the payment information to the student's record.
 3. TutorSynch shows the list of student records including the newly added payment information.

    Use case ends.

 **Extensions**

 * 1a.
-TutorSynch detects that user enters an invalid student index.
+TutorSynch detects that user enters an invalid student reference.
   * 1a1.
 TutorSynch shows an error message.
   * 1a2.
 TutorSynch terminates the edit process.